Configure how Liberator handles HTTPS connections

 - Configuring OpenSSL

-Liberator’s SSL/TLS implementation
+Liberator’s TLS implementation

 To determine the version of OpenSSL bundled with a specific release of Liberator, see Liberator’s release notes or run the strings